Juiux/next-port-landing/posts/introduction.md

 # About Me

 My name's Irvan Malik Azantha.
 I'm currently studying on Universitas Sriwijaya (English: University of Sriwijaya).
-I live in Palembang, Indonesia (very nice city, you should check it out).
-And yeah, that's it (LMAO what do you expect?).
+I live in Palembang, Indonesia.
+I'm a highly enthusiastic person with subtle interest in open source projects and keen on learning new things.
+Also likes to watch anime, play games, and have hugs and cuddles (lmao).

 # About This Blog

 This blog is using Next.js framework as its base.
-If you want to copy the template or something just `git clone https://github.com/irvanmalik48/irvanmalik48.github.io`, modify stuffs here and there, deploy, and you will most likely good to go.
+If you want to copy the template or something just `git clone https://github.com/irvanmalik48/blog`, modify stuffs here and there, deploy, and you will most likely good to go.
 Few summaries about Next.js:

 1. Next.js gives you the best developer experience with all the features you need for production: hybrid static & server rendering, TypeScript support, smart bundling, route pre-fetching, and more.
 No config needed.